mikepthomas/projects/_posts/vault.md

 There is a whole [Map Pack devoted to the Vault](https://modiphius.net/products/fallout-the-roleplaying-game-map-pack-1-vault) that can be used for inspiration.

-A tick in the `Purchased` column means that I have the Physical item and the `Downloaded` column means that I have saved the Digital item.

 # Minatures

 ## Vault-Tec Poster Girl